- This topic has 1 reply, 2 voices, and was last updated 6 years, 2 months ago by .

-RaceQs is not only a tactical application to help you during the race, it’s designed to allow you to record your sailing activities and review them afterwards – although others can review them in real time while you’re sailing.
+RaceQs is not a starting or tactical application to help you during the race, it’s designed to allow you to record your sailing activities and review them afterwards – although others can review them in real time while you’re sailing.

 After the race, click to stop tracking and you can then upload the track to the website.
-From the website Journal you can replay the race in 3D.
+From the website Journal you can replay the race in 3D using the Google Earth browser plugin.
 If you have a video camera recording your sailing (See Suckastick no-holes camera pole mount for $20 here) , you can also replay the RaceQs data alongside your video (aka GeoVids).

 RaceQs will deduce the wind, VMG and mark locations from your track.